Data-Centric Foundation Models in Computational Healthcare: A Survey: Multi-Modal Data Fusion

-We recognize that multi-modal FMs can enable a more scalable, generalizable, and comprehensive data fusion~\cite{ramesh2021dalle,radford2021clip,bao2022vlmo,elizalde2023clap,li2023multimodal}.
-We thus discuss the benefits of multi-modal FMs from two primary aspects.
-First, joint-modal pre-training of multi-modal FMs enhances data fusion to a massive scale with transferability to downstream healthcare tasks.
-Second, large language models (LLMs) possess strong comprehension and reasoning abilities, which can be leveraged to understand cross-modality interaction given the aggregated multi-modal inputs.
+Multi-modal FMs address these data challenges through architectures designed for heterogeneous clinical data fusion~\cite{eslami2021pubmedclip,moor2023med-flamingo,saab2024med-gemini}.
+Key techniques such as cross-attention mechanisms~\cite{alayrac2022flamingo}, hierarchical encoders~\cite{ge2024convllava}, and shared latent representations~\cite{radford2021clip} are helpful to integrate information across clinical data modalities.
+We discuss multi-modal FM techniques from two perspectives.
+First, a joint-modal pre-training can enhance data fusion at scale, improving transferability to downstream healthcare tasks.
+Second, LLMs possess strong comprehension and reasoning abilities, facilitating the cross-modality interaction by processing aggregated multi-modal inputs.